mslavkovik/AI-Ethics-Tutorials/README.md

 ### DATASET4 - South German Credit Data - Modified
 This is the dataset 3 that is modified so that it can be used with post-processing bias mitigation.
 The original South German Credit dataset must be replaced with this version for Fair 2 and Fair 3 tutorials to work.
-To download this modified version [click here](Tutorials\Fair_tutorials\german).
+To download this modified version [click here](Tutorials/Fair_tutorials/german).
 The instructions on how to replace the original South German Dataset is available in the [Fair 2 notebook.](Tutorials/Fair_tutorials/0_in_profess_fair.ipynb)

 The content of the dataset and the labels are the same as the dataset 3.
 The labels were reassigned so that it works with the aif360 toolkit.

 ### Fashion-MNIST Dataset.

 Fashion-MNIST is a drop in replacement dataset for the famous [MNIST dataset](http://yann.lecun.com/exdb/mnist/).
 This dataset consists of a training set of 60,000 examples and test set of 10,000 examples.
 Each example is an image of 28x28 grayscale and each example is associated with a label from one of the 10 cloasses.
 The 10 classes belongs to one of type of clothing.
-A detailed discribtion of the dataaset is available [here](https://github.com/zalandoresearch/fashion-mnist)
+A detailed description of the dataaset is available [here](https://github.com/zalandoresearch/fashion-mnist)

 ## Fairness tutorials